saiful130104/Programming-Challenge/README.md

 # Programming-Challenge
-Programming Challenge for Software Engineering position.
+Programming Challenge for Software Engineering position in Omnilytics.